$5K Modified Nationals

 James Civali held off Ted Christopher to win the 2004 Budweiser Modified Nationals SK 150

 In the late 1990’s, Speedbowl owner/operator Terry Eames, Race Director Tony Leckey and PR Director Pete Zanardi came up with what they envisioned as the biggest SK Modified event in the Northeast.
-Unlike any SK Modified event before, it consisted of time-trial qualifying & an unprecedented distance of 200 laps broken up into (2) 100 lap segments with a mandatory pit-stop in between.
+Unlike any SK Modified event before, it consisted of time-trial qualifying & an unprecedented distance of 200 laps split into (2) 100 lap segments with a mandatory pit-stop in between.
 Up for grabs was a huge purse with the winner’s share at $5,000.
 The result was a new season-opening event called the Pennzoil Modified Nationals.
 Steve Chowansky was the inaugural event winner.
 It’s his only career feature win at the Speedbowl.

 Tucker Reynolds Jr, who finished 3rd, set fast time in the 1997 event with a highly controversial lap time.
 His 13.965 second lap was roughly 1 second quicker than typical SK Modified times at the ‘bowl in the late 1990’s.
 This was also before the implementation of transponders for electronic scoring (2004) and the accuracy of that lap time was heavily debated from the moment it was scored.